My name’s Julian Richards. I’m a Cornishman at heart and I’ve been living ‘up country’ for about 30 years.

 I think it’s important that we try to make time to ‘wake up’ to life, and realise our place in the world we all share.

-I love to create and realise new imaginations out of our habitual routines and familiar cultures.
+I love to create and realise new imaginations out of our habitual routines and familiar culture.
+I love to co-create with others.
+I love to engage with others.
+I love to create… do you?

 “The mind is its own place, and in itself can make a heaven of hell, a hell of heaven” John Milton

-Since 2016 Jules has been facilitating the busy Reprographics Department at Fullhurst Community College.
+2016 – 2021 Jules has been facilitating the busy Reprographics Department at a Secondary School in Leicester.
 See here ‘Reprography‘.
-Outside of this, he continues to seek further opportunities that might benefit from his experience, skills, and commitment.
+Outside of this, Jules enjoys contributing to other small community projects that might benefit from his experience and skills.

 *With great regret, the Bookmark People company closed in the Spring of 2016; in part because of the decline in support for public libraries and also the declining availability of corporate sponsorship.